vbaco87/courseproject-primavera-g101/README.md

 - Crono for update the finished auctions and distribute the bitcoins and the money
 - Security
 - AOP
-- Database is in Azure
+- Configured to run an Azure or H2 database
 - Front end exceptions